testsigmahq/testsigma/SECURITY.md

 ### When Should I Report a Vulnerability?

-- You think you have discovered a potential security vulnerability in the Testsigma OS or related components.
+- You think you have discovered a potential security vulnerability in the Testsigma or related components.
-- You are unsure how a vulnerability affects the Testsigma OS.
+- You are unsure how a vulnerability affects the Testsigma project.
-- You think you discovered a vulnerability in another project that Testsigma OS depends on (e.g. MySQL, Docker, NGINX, etc).
+- You think you discovered a vulnerability in another project that Testsigma depends on (e.g. MySQL, Docker, NGINX, etc).
--You want to report any other security risk that could potentially harm Testsigma OS users.
+-You want to report any other security risk that could potentially harm Testsigma users.

 ### When Should I NOT Report a Vulnerability?

-- You need help tuning Testsigma OS components for security.
+- You need help tuning Testsigma components for security.
 - You need help applying security-related updates.
 - Your issue is not security-related.